 Private Life of Sherlock Holmes (film) - link

-Loch Ness Monster Pictures - link and link and link
+Loch Ness Monster Pictures - link and link and link and link

 Nessie Cartoons - link